Our ECI is an official action from Fridays For Future.

 Commission has opened signature collection on Monday the 23rd of September.

 So far the ECI has been legislated by:

-We hope that other nations that have not yet “officially” accepted our ECI as FFF, will do so.
+We hope that other national FFF-groups that have not yet “officially” accepted our ECI, will do so.

 In case you need a reminder which countries are missing: